Seinde Arogbofa: Early life

 Arogbofa was born in Oka-Akoko, a town in Akoko South-West Local Government Area of Ondo State, southwestern Nigeria.
 Both his late wife, Oluwakemi Elizabeth Arogbofa, and his deceased brother, Jones Arogbofa, were laid to rest in the same town.
 He received his secondary education at Victory College, Ikare, where he obtained the West Africa School Certification.
 He then attended the University of Ibadan.
 Arogbofa was recognized by late Governor Rotimi Akeredolu of Ondo State for his contributions as one of the living heroes who fought for the creation of Ondo State.

 Political career

 He began his political career as a member of the Alliance for Democracy before he later joined the Afenifere socio-cultural organization and became her Secretary General.
-He acted as a key mediator, especially during the 2023 Ondo State political crisis, where he intervened and resolved to end the conflict between the late Governor Oluwarotimi Akeredolu and his Deputy, Lucky Aiyedatiwa.
+In the 2023 Ondo State political crisis he intervened and resolved to end the conflict between the late Governor Oluwarotimi Akeredolu and his Deputy, Lucky Aiyedatiwa.

-On 20 January 2019, he expressed skepticism about a Yoruba candidate winning Nigeria's presidential election stating: "I have my doubts that a Yoruba man will become president in 2023."
-However, he later endorsed Bola Tinubu — a Yoruba elder's presidential bid during the 2023 general election.
-On 16 July 2025, after the death of former President Muhammadu Buhari who died on 13 July 2025, In an interview, he called for sober reflection but criticized Nigeria's reliance on foreign medical care.